samforwill/nlp-campaign-messaging/README.md

 9. 'china'
 10. 'corporations'

-Each term comes along with a list of semantically-similar terms searched in the candidate corpora.
-The linked graph below shows the results of these queries, the exact terms used in each list, along with example tweets from each candidate for each category.
+The candidates' tweets were searched for these along with a list of semantically-similar terms searched in the candidate corpora.
+The interactive graph linked below shows the results of these queries, the exact terms used in each list, along with example tweets from each candidate for each category.

 [![Candidate Comparisons](images/candidate_topic_comparisons.png)](https://samforwill.w3spaces.com/bokeh/candidate_topic_comparisons.html)

+# Insights and Conclusions

+So, I'm going to structure this section based on the narratives surrounding 2022.
+In that sense, let's start with abortion, which was a huge topic after the Dobbs v.
+Jackson Womens' health decision in the supreme court.
+Although each district was different, ~10% of each candidates tweets mentioned abortion.
+This says a few things to me: 1) it's a salient issue across all districts in the united states.

+:

+Abortion:
+Comparing the proportion of tweets explicitly on the topic of abortion, each candidate talked about it basically the same amount--